nickbrandt/GitLab/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 ### Identify deploy keys associated with blocked and non-member users

-When the user who created a deploy key is blocked or removed from the project the key can no longer be used to push to the project.
-This script identifies unusable deploy keys.
+When the user who created a deploy key is blocked or removed from the project, the key can no longer be used to push to the project.
+The following script identifies unusable deploy keys:

 ```ruby
 def deploy_key_allowed(deploy_key, project)